Experience Letter vs. Service Certificate: Are They Really Different or Just the Same?

 pranathi

-I am working as an HR Manager in a software firm.
-I was a little confused between an experience certificate and a service certificate.
-Is there any difference between the two or not?
+Hi All, I am working as an HR Manager in a software firm.
+I am a little confused between an experience certificate and a service certificate.
+Is there any difference between the two, or are they the same?
 I think they are both the same.
 Please suggest.

 Regards, Pranathi